gcentral/Website/content/VIPM/avgarde_systems_pvt_ltd_lib_wireless_engineering_courseware_using_ofdm_link_packet_transceiver/index.md

 title: "Wireless Engineering Courseware using OFDM link Packet Transceiver"
 externalUrl: https://www.vipm.io/package/avgarde_systems_pvt_ltd_lib_wireless_engineering_courseware_using_ofdm_link_packet_transceiver
 date: 2022-05-27
-summary: "NI USRP Wireless Engineering Courseware using OFDM link Packet Transceiver can be used as the reference framework for the academic institutes working on AvGarde courseware built on USRP."
+summary: "NI USRP Wireless Engineering Courseware using OFDM link Packet Transceiver can be used as the reference framework for the academic institutes working on AvGarde courseware built on USRP.
+It can also be used as a standalone application for customers(industry/academics) needing a reference design for a packet transceiver code."
 showSummary: true
 showAuthor: false
 showEdit: false